 The CSU designates programs as impacted when more applications from regularly eligible applicants are received in the initial filing period (October and November for fall terms, June for winter terms, August for spring terms, February for summer terms) than can be accommodated.
-Some programs are impacted at every campus which they are offered; others are impacted only at a few campuses.
-Candidates for admission must meet all of the campus’ specified supplementary admission criteria if applying to an impacted program or campus.
+Some programs are impacted at every university which they are offered; others are impacted only at a few universities.

-The CSU will announce during the fall filing period those campuses or programs that are impacted.
-Detailed information on campus and program impaction will be available at Impaction at the CSU.
+The CSU will announce during the fall filing period those CSUs or programs that are impacted.
+Detailed information on university and program impaction is available on the Impaction at the CSU website.

-Campuses will communicate supplementary admission criteria for all impacted programs to high schools and community colleges in their application service area and will disseminate this information to the public through appropriate media.
-This information will also be published on the CSU campus website and made available on the California State University website.
-For CSUN criteria, see Admissions and Records–Impaction Information.
+Each university will communicate supplementary admission criteria for all impacted programs to high schools and community colleges in their application service area and will disseminate this information to the public through appropriate media.
+This information will also be published on the CSUN Impaction website.

 Applicants must file applications for admission to an impacted program during the initial filing period.
-Applicants who wish to be considered for impacted programs at more than one campus should file an application at each campus for which they seek admission consideration.
+Applicants who want to be considered for impacted programs at more than one CSU should file an application at each university for which they seek admission consideration.

 Supplementary Admission Criteria

-Each campus with impacted programs or class-level admission categories uses supplementary admission criteria in screening applicants.
-Supplementary criteria may include rank-ordering of freshman applicants based on the CSU eligibility index or rank-ordering of transfer applicants based on verification of the Associate in Arts for Transfer (AA-T) or Associate in Science for Transfer (AS-T) degrees, the overall transfer grade point average (GPA), completion of specified prerequisite courses and a combination of campus-developed criteria.
-Applicants for freshman admission to impacted campuses or programs are required to submit scores on either the SAT or the ACT, regardless of GPA.
-For fall admission, applicants should take tests as early as possible, but no later than November or December of the preceding year.
+Each university with impacted programs or class-level admission categories uses supplementary admission criteria in screening applicants.
+Supplementary criteria may include rank-ordering of freshman applicants based on the combination of student’s “a-g” GPA and supplemental factors or rank-ordering of transfer applicants based on verification of the Associate in Arts for Transfer (AA-T) or Associate in Science for Transfer (AS-T) degrees, the overall transfer grade point average (GPA), completion of specified prerequisite courses and a combination of campus-developed criteria.
+Applicants for freshman admission to impacted universities or programs may need to have a higher “a-g” GPA.
+In no case will standardized test scores be utilized in making freshman admission decisions.

-The supplementary admission criteria used by individual campuses to screen applicants are made available by the campuses to all applicants seeking admission to an impacted program.
+The supplementary admission criteria used by individual CSUs to screen applicants are made available by the universities to all applicants seeking admission to an impacted program.